Choosing a Topic

 The look of your display is almost as important as the information on it.
 Try to include lots of different elements in your project.
 Your display board isn’t just for text!
 Try to include photos, drawings, maps, diagrams, and documents on your board as well.
 You should also try to have some objects next to your board.
 You could make a model or display books, artifacts, or a slideshow.
 It’s More than a Display Board gives ideas about how to do create a display.

 Your interview may be the most important part of your project.
 Being able to present your project to judges and the public is an important skill.
-The BC Heritage Fairs Society’s Interview Tips gives some good common-sense advice.
+This video made by BC Heritage Fairs alumni gives some good common-sense advice.

 At the Regional Fair, you will be interviewed by a pair of judges.
-Judges come from the community and include museum workers, retired teachers, and other history enthusiasts.
+Judges come from the community and include museum workers, current and retired teachers, and other history enthusiasts.
 Projects are judged on the following areas:

 A) Historical Significance

 You should be able to clearly explain the significance of your topic, or why it’s important.
-For example, you could talk about how people’s lives were affected or changed, connections to issues important to people at that time or today, or connections to the “big picture”.
+For example, you could talk about how people’s lives were affected or changed, connections to issues important to people at that time or today or connections to the “big picture”.
 You could also talk about what it would be like if your event or person suddenly disappeared from history.
 Would we be better off?
 Or maybe worse off?